Regional Finance Officer

 - Strategic thinking and organizational development: Personal influence

-- Demonstrating Leadership: Personal leadership and attitude to change
+- Demonstrating Leadership: Leads by example; initiates and supports change

 - Managing performance and developing staff: Manages staff and teams effectively